 A bulla was also found in 1982 with the inscription, “(Belonging) to Azaryah, son (of) Hilkiah”.

 See https://en.wikipedia.org/wiki/Hilkiah for more information on these discoveries.

-Jehozadak was probably too young to have been a priest when he was taken into captivity by King Nebuchadnezzar.
+Jehozadak was probably too young to be a priest when taken into captivity by King Nebuchadnezzar.
 His son, Jeshua, was High Priest when the people of Judah returned from captivity.

 This family tree concentrates on King Josiah in his position as king.
-As a result, many branches of the tree are omitted, including several of his sons.
+As a result, it omits many branches of the tree, including several of his sons.
 His wives are also omitted for clarity.

 The last eight kings of Judah are all shown on this chart, and, interestingly, we know the name of the mother of each one.
 These kings were, in order:

-Many other people in the time of Jeremiah are connected with the royal family, but the exact connections are not known.
-One example is Ishmael, the son of Nethaniah, the son of Elishama, a member of the royal family, who assassinated Gedaliah (see his family tree below).
+Many other people were also connected with the royal family in the time of Jeremiah, but we don’t know the exact family relationships.
+One example is Ishmael, the son of Nethaniah, the son of Elishama, a member of the royal family, who assassinated Gedaliah (see below).

-Daniel and his friends may also fit in somewhere, but we do not know where.
+Daniel and his friends may also fit in there somewhere, but we don’t know where.